Places

 in Places

-The Blockhouse Bay sea wall Before the early 1930s Blockhouse Bay, being typical of the Manukau Harbour, was a muddy tidal exit for two streams.
+Before the early 1930s Blockhouse Bay, being typical of the Manukau Harbour, was a muddy tidal exit for two streams.
 On 23 April 1930 Mr. P. Turner convened the first meeting of the Blockhouse Bay Improvement Association, with a committee of eleven interested local residents.
 Its first aims were to protect the foreshore and improve the reserves.
 The Auckland City Council was approached about building a seawall to protect the reserve area from erosion from the sea which was taking place, and improve the reserve.
+The Association was prepared to contribute £200.00 ($400.00) — at the time a large amount of money — towards the cost of the project.

 Continue reading